Action Financial Services (India) Limited

 The evaluation framework for assessing the performance of Directors comprises of thefollowing key areas:

 i.
-Attendance of Board Meetings and Board Committee Meetings
+Attendance of Board Meetings and Board Committee Meetings.

 ii.
-Quality of contribution to Board deliberations
+Quality of contribution to Board deliberations.

 iii.
-Strategic perspectives or inputs regarding future growth of Company and itsperformance
+Strategic perspectives or inputs regarding future growth of Company and itsperformance.

 iv.
-Providing perspectives and feedback going beyond information provided by themanagement
+Providing perspectives and feedback going beyond information provided by themanagement.

 v.
-Commitment to shareholder and other stakeholder interests
+Commitment to shareholder and other stakeholder interests.

 The evaluation involves Self-Evaluation by the Board Member and subsequently assessmentby the Board of Directors.
 A member of the Board will not participate in the discussion ofhis/her.

-DIRECTOR RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT

 (a) in the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures;

-(b) the directors had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;
+(b) they had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the company at the end of the financial year and of the profitand loss of the company for that period;

-(c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;
+(c) they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the company and for preventing and detecting fraud and other irregularities;

-(d) the directors had prepared the annual accounts on a going concern basis; and
+(d) they had prepared the annual accounts on a going concern basis; and

-(e) The directors in the case of a listed company had laid down internal financialcontrols to be followed by the company andthat such internal financial controls areadequate and were operating effectively.
+(e) they had laid down internal financial controls to be followed by the company andthat such internal financial controls are adequate and were operating effectively.

-(f) The directors had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+(f) they had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-NUMBER OF MEETING OF THE BOARD
+NUMBER OF MEETINGS OF THE BOARD

 COMMITTEES OF THE BOARD

 Nomination and Remuneration Committee Stakeholders Relationship Committee RiskManagement Committee

-Details of all the Committees along with their charters composition and meetings heldduring the year are provided in the "Report on Corporate Governance" a part ofthis Annual Report.
+Details of all the Committees along with their charters composition and meetings heldduring the year are provided in the Report on Corporate Governance a part of thisAnnual Report.

-The Board of Directors constituted an Audit Committee as per the existing clause 49 ofthe Listing Agreements entered into with Stock Exchanges and in terms of Section 177 ofthe Companies Act 2013.
+The Board of Directors constituted an Audit Committee as per the Regulation 18 of theSEBI (LODR) Regulations 2015 and in terms of Section 177 of the Companies Act 2013.

 The Corporate Governance is about maximizing members value legally ethically andsustainably.
-The Company is committed to maintaining the highest standards of CorporateGovernance and adhering to the Corporate Governance requirements as set out by Securities andExchange Board of India.
-The Report on Corporate Governance as stipulated under Clause 49of the Listing Agreement forms part of the Annual Report.
-The Certificate from theAuditors of the Company confirming compliance with the conditions of Corporate Governanceas stipulated under Clause 49 is also published elsewhere in this Annual Report.
+The Company is committed to maintaining the highest standards of CorporateGovernance and adhering to the Corporate Governance requirements as set out by Securitiesand Exchange Board of India.
+The Report on Corporate Governance form part of this AnnualReport.

 CEO & CFO CERTIFICATION

-Certificate from Mr. Milan Parekh Managing Director & CEO and Mr. Bakul ParekhJt.
-Managing Director & Chief Financial Officer pursuant to provisions of Clause49(IX)of the Listing Agreement for the year under review was placed before the Board ofDirectors of the Company at its meeting held on 29 May 2015.
+The Certificate from Mr. Milan Parekh Managing Director & CEO and Mr. BakulParekh Jt.
+Managing Director & Chief Financial Officer pursuant to Regulation 17(8)of the SEBI (LODR) Regulations 2015 for the year under review was placed before theBoard of Directors of the Company at its meeting held on 27thMay 2019.

-A copy of the certificate on the financial statements for the financial year endedMarch 31 2015 is annexed along with this Report.
+A copy of the certificate on the financial statements for the financial year ended 31stMarch 2019 is annexed along with this Report.

 MANAGEMENT'S DISCUSSION AND ANALYSIS REPORT

-DECLARATION BY INDEPENDENT DIRECTOR:
+DECLARATION BY INDEPENDENT DIRECTOR